hanglics/ai-keys.github.io/index.md

 ---
 ---

-# The Information Engineering Lab
+# The AI Keys Group

 The ielab is a collaborative group of researchers working in the area of information engineering.
 Much of this research is specifically on the areas of [information retrieval](https://en.wikipedia.org/wiki/Information_retrieval), i.e. search engine technology and information seeking, data science, and health informatics.